-- 1. An applicant whose native language is not English must obtain a score of 550 or more (CBT-213) on the Test of English as a Foreign Language (TOEFL); - A Baccalaureate degree in Biology, Chemistry, Physics, Computer Science or Engineering with a mathematics background through Calculus 2 or calculus with basic differential equations differential equations; - 3.
-A minimum GPA of 3.0 (of a possible 4.0 maximum) in Science, Mathematics and Engineering courses; - 4.-Scores-of-145-(verbal)-and-150-(quantilative)-on-the-Graduate-Record-Examination-(GRE).-GRE-scores-more-than-five-years-old-will not be accepted: - 4.
-A combined score (verbal + quantitative) of at least 295 on the Graduate Record Examination (GRE).
-GRE scores more than five years old are normally not acceptable; - Students whose backgrounds are not in the disciplines noted should expect to take additional coursework.
+- 2. A baccalaureate degree in Biology, Chemistry, Physics, Computer Science or Engineering with a mathematics background through Calculus 2 or calculus with basic differential equations; - 3.
+A minimum GPA of 3.0 (of a possible 4.0 maximum) in Science, Mathematics and Engineering courses; - 4.
+A combined score (verbal + quantitative) of at least 295 on the Graduate Record Examination (GRE) or an MCAT score of 500 or higher.
+GRE scores more than five years old normally are not acceptable.
+The GRE requirement is waived for any student who has a baccalaureate degree from FAU CEECS with GPA at least 3.25 (of a 4.0 maximum) in the last 60 credits attempted prior to graduation. - Students whose backgrounds are not in the disciplines noted should expect to take additional coursework.

-Admission to Candidacy Submission of Plan of Study
+Submission of Plan of Study

-Graduate students are eligible-to-apply-for-candidacy required to submit a Plan of Study when they have completed between 9 and 15 credits of coursework with a minimum cumulative GPA of 3.0.
-A student may not register for thesis credits prior to submitting a Plan of Study being admitted-to-candidacy.
+Graduate students are required to submit a Plan of Study when they have completed between 9 and 15 credits of coursework with a minimum cumulative GPA of 3.0.
+A student may not register for thesis credits prior to submitting a Plan of Study.